yash-sharma1/docs-site/docs/list_instruction.md

 You may notice that the numbers like deposit number and price are very large.
 The numbers are presented as integers in the chain data structure and codebase.
-The last 8 digits of the integer represent the fractional-part (digits after the decimal point) by default if the number is presented in a human readable format.
+The last 8 digits of the integer represent the fractional-part (digits after the decimal point) by default if the number is presented in a real decimal number.
 For example, 10000000000 means 100.00000000 if represented as a human readable number.

 ## Find your proposal ID